 Parse a | separated string of queue names against the app.queues dict.

 The app.queues dict is expected to have queue names as keys, and rq.Queue objects as values.

-queue_names_str - a string with queue names separated by the | character a list of Queue objects.
+$\textbf{queue_names_str} - a$ string with queue names separated by the | character flexmeasures.cli.monitor

+Returns a list of Queue objects.